The Progressive Co. (NYSE:PGR) Director Dyke Kahina Van Sells 3,400 Shares

 The Progressive Co.
-(NYSE:PGR) Director Dyke Kahina Van sold 3,400 shares of the stock in a transaction on Thursday, October 21st.
+(NYSE:PGR) Director Dyke Kahina Van sold 3,400 shares of the stock in a transaction that occurred on Thursday, October 21st.
 The stock was sold at an average price of $93.60, for a total value of $318,240.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

-The Progressive (NYSE:PGR) last announced its quarterly earnings data on Thursday, October 14th.
-The insurance provider reported $0.14 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.22 by ($0.08).
-The company had revenue of $12.47 billion for the quarter, compared to the consensus estimate of $12.33 billion.
-The Progressive had a net margin of 12.00% and a return on equity of 23.52%.
-The firm’s quarterly revenue was up 13.2% compared to the same quarter last year.
-During the same period last year, the business posted $2.59 earnings per share.
-As a group, research analysts predict that The Progressive Co. will post 4.42 EPS for the current year.
+The Progressive (NYSE:PGR) last posted its earnings results on Thursday, October 14th.
+The insurance provider reported $0.14 EPS for the quarter, missing the Zacks’ consensus estimate of $0.22 by ($0.08).
+The business had revenue of $12.47 billion during the quarter, compared to the consensus estimate of $12.33 billion.
+The Progressive had a return on equity of 23.52% and a net margin of 12.00%.
+The firm’s revenue for the quarter was up 13.2% on a year-over-year basis.
+During the same period in the previous year, the business posted $2.59 EPS.
+On average, research analysts expect that The Progressive Co. will post 4.42 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently bought and sold shares of PGR.
-JPMorgan Chase & Co. grew its stake in shares of The Progressive by 23.7% in the second quarter.
-JPMorgan Chase & Co. now owns 21,475,941 shares of the insurance provider’s stock worth $2,109,151,000 after purchasing an additional 4,109,230 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA grew its stake in shares of The Progressive by 49.3% in the second quarter.
-Massachusetts Financial Services Co.
-MA now owns 12,429,115 shares of the insurance provider’s stock worth $1,220,664,000 after purchasing an additional 4,106,627 shares during the last quarter.
-Amundi bought a new stake in shares of The Progressive in the second quarter worth about $260,938,000.
-Bank of America Corp DE grew its stake in shares of The Progressive by 32.9% in the second quarter.
-Bank of America Corp DE now owns 7,045,924 shares of the insurance provider’s stock worth $691,980,000 after purchasing an additional 1,743,191 shares during the last quarter.
-Finally, Pendal Group Limited lifted its holdings in The Progressive by 278.4% in the first quarter.
-Pendal Group Limited now owns 1,859,427 shares of the insurance provider’s stock worth $177,780,000 after buying an additional 1,368,046 shares during the period.
-82.14% of the stock is currently owned by institutional investors.
+Several institutional investors have recently bought and sold shares of the business.
+Eudaimonia Partners LLC increased its holdings in shares of The Progressive by 35.7% in the 1st quarter.
+Eudaimonia Partners LLC now owns 369 shares of the insurance provider’s stock worth $35,000 after purchasing an additional 97 shares in the last quarter.
+Wesbanco Bank Inc. grew its holdings in shares of The Progressive by 0.6% in the second quarter.
+Wesbanco Bank Inc. now owns 16,444 shares of the insurance provider’s stock worth $1,615,000 after acquiring an additional 105 shares during the period.
+Beacon Pointe Advisors LLC grew its holdings in shares of The Progressive by 4.1% in the first quarter.
+Beacon Pointe Advisors LLC now owns 2,668 shares of the insurance provider’s stock worth $254,000 after acquiring an additional 106 shares during the period.
+Manchester Capital Management LLC grew its holdings in shares of The Progressive by 5.4% in the second quarter.
+Manchester Capital Management LLC now owns 2,242 shares of the insurance provider’s stock worth $220,000 after acquiring an additional 115 shares during the period.
+Finally, Alamar Capital Management LLC grew its holdings in shares of The Progressive by 0.4% in the second quarter.
+Alamar Capital Management LLC now owns 31,375 shares of the insurance provider’s stock worth $3,081,000 after acquiring an additional 123 shares during the period.
+82.14% of the stock is owned by institutional investors and hedge funds.

-A number of equities research analysts recently issued reports on PGR shares.
-Evercore ISI lowered their price objective on The Progressive from $93.00 to $90.00 and set an “in-line” rating on the stock in a research report on Tuesday, August 17th.
-Barclays lowered their price target on The Progressive from $86.00 to $84.00 and set an “underweight” rating on the stock in a research report on Friday, July 16th.
-Wolfe Research initiated coverage on The Progressive in a research report on Monday, August 16th.
-They set an “underperform” rating and a $85.00 price target on the stock.
-Finally, Raymond James lowered their price target on The Progressive from $115.00 to $105.00 and set an “outperform” rating on the stock in a research report on Friday, July 16th.
-Six analysts have rated the stock with a sell rating, five have issued a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, The Progressive has an average rating of “Hold” and an average target price of $95.21.
+Several research firms have weighed in on PGR.
+Raymond James dropped their price objective on The Progressive from $115.00 to $105.00 and set an “outperform” rating for the company in a report on Friday, July 16th.
+Evercore ISI dropped their price objective on The Progressive from $93.00 to $90.00 and set an “in-line” rating for the company in a report on Tuesday, August 17th.
+Wolfe Research began coverage on The Progressive in a report on Monday, August 16th.
+They issued an “underperform” rating and a $85.00 price objective for the company.
+Finally, Barclays dropped their price objective on The Progressive from $86.00 to $84.00 and set an “underweight” rating for the company in a report on Friday, July 16th.
+Six investment analysts have rated the stock with a sell rating, five have given a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $95.21.

 Progressive Corp. is an insurance holding company, which engages in the provision of personal and commercial auto insurance, residential property insurance, and other specialty property-casualty insurance and related services.
 It operates through the following segments: Personal Lines, Commercial Lines and Property.